NymishaMVN/Early-Detection-of-Diabetic-Retinopathy-from-Eye-Images/README.md

 ---

-## 📞 Summary
+##  Summary

 **What was done:**
-- ✅ Extracted 13 image features
+-  Extracted 13 image features
-- ✅ Balanced classes with SMOTE
+- Balanced classes with SMOTE
-- ✅ Normalized all data
+- Normalized all data
-- ✅ Trained 4 different models with hyperparameter tuning
+- Trained 4 different models with hyperparameter tuning
-- ✅ Compared all models side-by-side
+- Compared all models side-by-side
-- ✅ Selected best performing model
+- Selected best performing model

 **Expected outcome:**
-- ✅ Multi-class accuracy: 40% → 80-90%
+-  Multi-class accuracy: 40% → 80-90%
-- ✅ Ready to present to professor
+-  Ready to present to professor
-- ✅ Production-ready solution
+-  Production-ready solution

 **Time to run:**
-- ⏱️ ~40-70 minutes total
+-  ~40-70 minutes total

 ---

-## 📚 For More Details
-See `IMPROVEMENTS_GUIDE.md` for:
-- Detailed technical explanations
-- Parameter tuning details
-- Advanced ensemble techniques
-- Optional enhancements

----

-**Created**: December 11, 2025
-**Status**: ✅ Ready to use and present!